 The Three Buses - Data Highways

 This key facts covers The Three Buses - Data Highways within CPU Architecture for GCSE Computer Science.
-Revise CPU Architecture in Systems Architecture for GCSE Computer Science with 15 exam-style questions and 12 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 5 of 7 in this topic.
+Revise CPU Architecture in 3.4 Computer Systems for GCSE Computer Science with 16 exam-style questions and 12 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 5 of 8 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position